 - Event Management, Oversight, and Responsibility

 Event organizers are responsible for ensuring that their event is conducted in a safe and responsible manner, and in accordance with the approved event plan.
-The organizing entity (e.g. department, program, club, school) is responsible to the university for the additional cost of any security or emergency services required or utilized, and any clean up or remediation due to an event.
+The organizing entity (e.g. department, program, club, school) is responsible to the university for the additional cost.

 It is expected that students will act in accordance with Code of Student Conduct, Rice University policies, and the law.
 The failure to do so may subject an individual to disciplinary action.